For millions of people, the question of whether to drink isn't about health or preference. It's about faith.

 Buddhism: Mindfulness Over Rules

-Precepts are training rules for developing mindfulness, not commandments from a deity.
+The fifth precept in Buddhist practice undertakes refraining from intoxicating drinks and drugs that lead to heedlessness.
+But Buddhism approaches this differently from Abrahamic religions: precepts are training rules for developing mindfulness, not commandments from a deity.
 The question isn't 'Is this substance forbidden?' but 'Does this interfere with my practice?'

-For those taking this stricter approach, the intent behind drinking an AF beer might matter.
-Are you reaching for it because you want the beer experience without consequences?
-That attachment could be worth examining.
+For practitioners taking this stricter approach, intent matters.
+If you're reaching for an AF beer because you want the beer experience without consequences, that attachment is worth examining.
+But the drink itself, at 0.5% or below, isn't the issue.

 Sikhism: The Strictest Line

 Sikhism prohibits intoxicants outright.
 The Sikh Rehat Maryada (code of conduct) forbids alcohol, tobacco, and other intoxicating substances.
-This isn't about moderation.
-It's about complete avoidance.
+This isn't about moderation; it's about complete avoidance.

 The reasoning is spiritual: intoxicants separate individuals from their connection with reality and thus with God.
-Consciousness should remain clear and undistorted.

 AF Drinks and Sikhi

+This creates the strictest test for AF beverages.
+Even if a drink contains no alcohol, does it represent the culture and mentality of intoxication?
+Some Sikhs would say the whole category is best avoided regardless of ABV.
 Others might accept true 0.0% beverages that were never fermented, particularly those not marketed as beer or wine substitutes.
-A botanical soft drink is different from an 'alcohol-free lager' even if both contain zero alcohol.
+A botanical soft drink is different from an 'alcohol-free lager' even when both contain zero alcohol.
+There's no official Sikh ruling; individual conscience guides practice.

 Hinduism: Complexity and Context